-- 1. Connect the Elektron device to the computer via USB. - Open the Transfer application on your computer and then select the USB MIDI port(s) for your device on the Transfer CONNECTION page.
-Click "CONNECT" (or click "CONNECT" next to your device under PREVIOUSLY USED if it had been connected before). - 3.
+- 1. Connect the Elektron device to the computer via USB. - 2.
+Open the Transfer application on your computer and then select the USB MIDI port(s) for your device on the Transfer CONNECTION page.
+Click "CONNECT" next to your device under AVAILABLE DEVICES. - 3.
 In Transfer, click the EXPLORE tab to open the EXPLORE page. - 4.
 On the top right side, in the drop-down menu, select the type of file you want to transfer. - 5.
 On the top left side in the drop-down menu, make sure "MY COMPUTER" is selected. - 6.
 Under "MY COMPUTER," navigate to the files or folders you want to transfer. - 7.
 Drag and drop the files or folders to your preferred location on your device. - 8.
 Depending on what file type you send, you might encounter pop-up windows asking you to decide what files you want to send and how you want to organize them.